[Poetry Search] [Contact Us] [FREE Site] [Home] [Poets] [Chat] [Login]

 It all comes down

-to one choice:
+to a choice:

 safety or freedom.